The Department of Film, Television, and Media, SAC, and Film & Video Studies Alumni, What are you up to?

 CONNIE HUANG ('11)

 Connie Huang ('11) is currently working as a New York-based camera assistant and aspiring cinematographer.
 She has worked in the camera department on a number of feature films, including Steven Spielberg’s Bridge of Spies and The Post; Martin Scorsese’s The Wolf of Wall Street, the Vinyl pilot, and Silence; Darren Aronofsky’s Noah; Denzel Washington’s Fences; and Hugh Jackman’s musical The Greatest Showman.
-She most recently completed a Woody Allen feature A Rainy Day in New York (Fall 2017).
+In fall of 2017, she completed a Woody Allen feature A Rainy Day in New York.

 “All the films I’ve worked on have been the best film school I could have ever asked for.
 There are just some things you can’t learn at film school, like carrying 16 coffees down a busy NYC street -- plus you're getting paid to learn!”